 Have you ever been subjected to bullying in the workplace, or at home by your partner or even one of your children?
 If you experienced being mistreated as a child, you may not notice the red flags as this has been a familiar theme.

-I didn’t notice that I was being bullied at my last job.
+I didn’t register that I was being bullied at my last job.
+But my body did.
 It was done in a very covert manner, by sending me to work in an office the other side of the building, and withholding the information I needed to do my job.
-A colleague in another department was directly and verbally bullied by their superior on a daily basis.

 No-one deserves to be bullied.
 And it can be hard to stand up to it, especially as isolating someone is often part of the bully’s strategy.